-In addition to working closely with an assessment vendor to choose the right tool, make sure the process isn’t “dumbed down.”
-Gear it to the people who will appreciate it and see it as an opportunity.
-Don’t set up unnecessary processes or rules for everyone just to safeguard against that single employee who might be resistant.
+Target people who will appreciate it and see it as an opportunity.
+Don’t set up unnecessary processes or rules for everyone to safeguard against that single employee who might be resistant.

 Tips for 360 Success

-- Make the investment in the process,
+- Make an investment in the process.

-- Align the 360 with business needs,
+- Align the 360 with business needs.

-- Get senior management buy-in,
+- Get senior management buy-in.

-- Plan carefully, communicate widely,
+- Plan carefully.

-- Select the right vendor,
+- Select the right vendor.

-- Measure the right things, and
+- Measure the right things.